AP Capital MIC Shareholders (for July / August)

 - The current economic challenges are causing some mortgagors (borrowers) to inquire about their obligation of mortgage payments.
 We are dealing with these inquiring borrowers on a case by case basis.
 We fully expect payment from each of them but acknowledge some may require consideration for a short period of time.

-- Tuesday May 19th included an announcement by the Province of British Columbia on BC’s Restart Plan.
+- The Province of British Columbia continues to show good promise in its execution of BC’s Restart Plan.
 This plan lays out a series of steps to restart the BC Economy.
 That update can be found here – https://www2.gov.bc.ca/gov/content/safety/emergency-preparedness-response-recovery/covid-19-provincial-support/bc-restart-plan

-- At this time, the monthly distribution of 7% per annum will remain.
+- The monthly distribution of 7% per annum will be reduced to 6.5% for September 1st (August’s dividend).

 - Real Estate traditionally weathers financial storms better than most other asset classes.
 We believe AP Capital MIC is well suited to weather this storm as our mortgages are secured by residential homes primarily located in the Lower Mainland of BC.

-- The Loan to Value of the fund is 57.38% (to end April 2020); meaning more than 40% equity in homes (in aggregate) protects shareholder capital.
+- The Loan to Value of the fund is near 60%; meaning more than 40% equity in homes (in aggregate) protects shareholder capital.

 - Canadians pay their mortgages – a known statistic and behavior pattern that has given lenders in Canada confidence for the past century.
 While all lenders manage challenging borrowers, and will likely see more challenges in the months ahead, we believe AP’s business model has a continued stable asset class behind it.